Meteorologist - Professional Officer Class 2

 - Provide aviation forecasts and briefings in support of the AAp Air Transport System (ATS).

-- Provide, on request, marine forecasts in support of AAp research and resupply vessels.
+- Provide, marine forecasts and briefings in support of AAp research and resupply vessels.

 - Provide routine station and field camp forecasts and briefings.

 - Where able, provide forecasting support to other international agencies operating in Antarctica.

 - Provide data or advice of a meteorological nature to personnel on station.